valiot/opex62541/docs/tutorials/Lifecycle.md

 ## Server

-The code in this example shows the three parts for OPC UA Server lifecycle management: Creating a Server, set configuration Server and running the Server.
+The code in this example shows the three parts for OPC UA Server lifecycle management: Creating a Server, set configuration Server, and running the Server.
 Basic use of the [Server](https://hexdocs.pm/opex62541/OpcUA.Server.html) module.

-The OPC UA Server is based on a `GenServer`, therefore it can be spawn a new server by using `start_link`.
+The OPC UA Server is based on a `GenServer`.
+Therefore it can spawn a new server by using `start_link`.

 ```elixir
 alias OpcUA.Server